 The concept is dramatized with this maxim from the legal field:

 (None of this should not imply that I’m immune from this cognitive bias.
 While I’ve not yet been accused of hypercertainty I do recall defending a mis-spelled word.)

-Since some mathematicians would prefer that you believe science (indeed physical reality) can’t exist without without math, here is a simple equation to describe Hypercertainty.
+Since some mathematicians would have you believe science (indeed physical reality) can’t exist without without math, here is a simple equation to describe Hypercertainty.